-The Giro d’Italia is the first of the three grand tours in calendar and generally regarded as the second most important race in cycling.
+The Giro d’Italia is the first of the three grand tours in the cycling calendar and is generally regarded as the second most important race in cycling.
 Here is a short history of Giro with numbers.
-Overall winners, mountain, points, young rider and team classifications.
+Overall winners, mountain, points, young rider, and team classifications.

 - Most winners: Alfredo Binda, Fausto Coppi, Eddy Merckx (5 wins each)